cern-eos/eos/doc/configuration/permission.rst

    user.acl=<acllist>

-The system attribute can only be defined by SUDO members.
+The sys.acl attribute can only be defined by SUDO members.
-If  sys.acl is defined user.acl is ignored.
-The user attribute can be defined by the **owner** or SUDO members.
+The user.acl attribute can be defined by the **owner** or SUDO members.
+It is only evaluated if the sys.eval.useracl attribute is set.

 <acllist> is defined as a comma separated list of rules: